Want to use AirPods for gaming? Here’s a one-stop guide through some foolproof steps on how to connect your AirPods to your PS4.

 The most common solution for the lack of wireless connectivity in Sony’s home consoles is to use a Bluetooth adapter.
 It only requires a few basic steps and the aforementioned Bluetooth adapter.

-If you don’t feel inclined to spend some extra cash, there are still other possible ways to connect your AirPods to the PS game console.
+If you don’t feel inclined to spend some extra cash, there are still other possible ways to connect your AirPods to the PS4 without an adapter.
 These will still require a separate electronic device as a go-between to your AirPods and PS console, though.
 The good news is, you may already have access to them without knowing what they can do.

 Using a Bluetooth Adapter